 Some women are in a position where they don’t “have” to work for money.
 For them, finding a job in retirement may be more about staying involved and keeping their minds active and healthy.

-For other women, find work in retirement is more of a necessity.
+For other women, finding work in retirement is more of a necessity.
 In either case, at our age, we are looking to do something that we genuinely enjoy.

 If you aren’t sure what types of part time jobs would be most interesting to you, think back to what you loved to do as a child, or try to remember one of your favorite jobs from when you were younger.

-There’s a big market for handmade items such as soap, knitting, candles and other personal crafts and artisan goods.
+There’s a big market for handmade items such as soap, knitted stuffs, macramé, candles, and other personal crafts and artisan goods.
 If you have a hobby for making things with your hands, turn it into a small business on the side!
+People enjoy purchasing and gifting unique items that are handmade.

-Over time, as you build the audience for your site, you can earn money from advertising, from selling merchandise, and from selling products and services of affiliate businesses that you believe in.
+Over time, as you build the audience for your site, you can earn money from advertising, selling merchandise, and selling products and services of affiliate businesses that you believe in.

 The great thing about running your own website is that the whole world can be your audience.